 - 1 pound baby bok choy

-- 2 tablespoons rice wine or dry sherry or mirin
+- 2 tablespoons Chinese rice wine or dry sherry, broth, or water

 - 2 teaspoons soy sauce